THEdavehogue/inauguration-NLP/README.md

 ### Speech Visualization

+######This is a non-partisan analysis of President Trump's Inauguration speech.
+It is in no way intended to disparage or endorse any politician or party.

 As a matter of interest, I wanted to do a little text exploration to see what sorts of things Donald Trump spoke about in his inaugural speech on January 20, 2017.

 Using spaCy, I tokenized and lemmatized the words in the speech and removed stop words.
 Once I removed stop words, I used the `wordcloud` package to create a cloud of the 385 remaining unique words and their respective frequencies.